 Colette (Sidonie-Gabrielle Colette)

 Colette (January 28, 1873 – August 3, 1954) was a French author whose full original name was Sidonie-Gabrielle Colette.
 She was as known for her writing and performing as she was for her scandalous lifestyle.
 As a child, her mother Sido was her greatest inspiration, and allowed the young Colette to drink deeply from the well of life to gain courage and individuality.
-She conducted her life with no regrets, and disdained the restraint society had on female, expression.

-Strong females and honest sexuality

 Her stories of strong females were often based on her own experiences, and were controversial, being more sexually explicit than most fiction of their time.
 Colette was a practicing journalist in the midst of her writing career.

 Strong females and honest sexuality

 Willy, whose real name was Henry Gauthier-Villars, was much older than herself.
 The marriage was a disaster — not only did he compelled her to write the Claudine stories, but then published them under his name.
-Claudine at School (1900) was the first of their efforts to be published, and was an immediate success.
+Claudine at School (1900) was the first of them efforts to be published, and was an immediate success.
 More Claudine books followed.

 Freed from the nefarious Willy